Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Basic concepts: CAD representations, NURBS, and related algorithms

-In the next paragraphs, we will briefly review the basic concept of splines as well as spline-related algorithms relevant to this work.
+In the next paragraphs, we briefly review the basic concept of splines in general and Non-Uniform Rational B-Splines (NURBS) in particular.
 For further details, the reader is referred to \cite{NURBS_Book}.
-Since their advent in automotive design, splines became one of the most important geometry parameterization in CAD.
-Splines are interpolants of a set of shape-defining points, the so-called \textit{control points}, $\controlpoint$.
-With the basis functions $R_{k,l}^{p,o}$ of orders $p$ and $o$ per parametric direction, a spline surface is evaluated as
+Since their advent in automotive design, splines became one of the most important geometry parameterizations in CAD.
+Splines are interpolants of a set of shape-defining points, referred to as \textit{control points}, $\controlpoint$.
+With the basis functions $R_{k,l,m}^{o,p,q}$ of orders $o$, $p$, and $q$ per parametric direction, a volumetric spline body is evaluated as

-where $\xi$ and $\eta$ denote the parametric coordinates.
-A curve or a volume spline (also referred to as trivariate) is represented analogously by dropping or adding one parametric direction.
-The basis functions $R_{k,l}^{p,o}$ are defined on the \textit{parameter space}, which in turn is defined and at the same time partitioned by so-called \textit{knot vectors} $\boldsymbol{\theta}$.
+where $\xi$, $\eta$, and $\zeta$ denote its parametric coordinates.
+A curve $\spline{C}$ or a surface spline $\spline{S}$ is represented analogously by dropping two or one parametric directions.
+The basis functions $R_{k,l,m}^{o,p,q}$ are defined on the \textit{parameter space}, which in turn is defined and also partitioned by \textit{knot vectors} $\boldsymbol{\theta}$.
 These knot vectors contain a non-decreasing sequence of parametric coordinates, the \textit{knots}.
 Given a degree and a knot vector, the basis functions are uniquely defined.
 The interval between two knots is referred to as a \textit{knot span}.
-The following characteristics of splines are relevant to this work: (1) Splines define a mapping from parameter to physical space.
-Each point in the parameter space is mapped to one point in physical space.
-(2) Splines do not interpolate their control points exactly, but in general are only guided by their control points.
-(3) We can add control points, knot values, or raise the degree of the basis to alter certain properties of the spline while maintaining the identical geometry.
+Common spline types are B\'ezier splines, B-splines, and NURBS.
+Both B\'ezier splines and B-splines feature polynomial basis functions.
+What differentiates the two spline types is the support of the basis functions which is always global for the B\'ezier case and can be arbitrarily locally restricted for B-splines.
+Instead, NURBS have basis functions that consist of rational polynomials offering an even increased modeling flexibility.